-• Isolated or once-off incidents of intentional negative behaviour, including a once-off offensive or hurtful text message or other private messaging, do not fall within the definition of bullying and should be dealt with, as appropriate, in accordance with the school's code of behaviour.

-- However, in the context of this policy, placing a once-off offensive or hurtful public message, image or statement on a social network site or other public forum where that message, image or statement can be viewed and/or repeated by other people will be regarded as bullying behaviour. - Negative behaviour that does not meet this definition of bullying will be dealt with in accordance with the school's code of behaviour. - Additional information on different types of bullying is set out in Section 2 of the Anti-Bullying Procedures for Primary and Post-Primary Schools. - 4.
-The relevant teacher(s) for investigating and dealing with bullying is (are) as follows:
+- Isolated or once-off incidents of intentional negative behaviour, including a once-off offensive or hurtful text message or other private messaging, do not fall within the definition of bullying and should be dealt with, as appropriate, in accordance with the school's code of behaviour. - However, in the context of this policy, placing a once-off offensive or hurtful public message, image or statement on a social network site or other public forum where that message, image or statement can be viewed and/or repeated by other people will be regarded as bullying behaviour. - Negative behaviour that does not meet this definition of bullying will be dealt with in accordance with the school's code of behaviour. - Additional information on different types of bullying is set out in Section 2 of the Anti-Bullying Procedures for Primary and Post-Primary Schools. - 4.
+The relevant teacher(s) for investigating and dealing with bullying is (are) as follows: (See Section 6.8 of the Anti-Bullying Procedures for Primary and Post-Primary Schools); Refer to section 6.8.3. and 6.8.4 in the Procedures.
+The Relevant Teachers in this school are: Principal: Nóra Lynch Deputy Principal: Grace Conneally All class teachers

+Any teacher may act as a relevant teacher if circumstances warrant it.

+5. The education and prevention strategies (including strategies specifically aimed at cyber-bullying and identity-based bullying including in particular, homophobic and transphobicbullying) that will be used by the school are as follows (ref.
+Section 6.5 of the Anti-Bullying Procedures for Primary and Post-Primary Schools):

+Education and Prevention Strategies

-All Staff Members. - 5.
-The education and prevention strategies (including strategies specifically aimed at cyber-bullying and identity-based bullying including in particular, homophobic and transphobicbullying) that will be used by the school are as follows (ref.
-Section 6.5 of the Anti-Bullying Procedures for Primary and Post-Primary Schools): - Through a programme of positive action the school promotes an atmosphere of friendship, respect and tolerance and the promotion of the value of diversity and stereotyping, and highlight the unacceptability of bullying behaviour, for example Friendship Week. - The SPHE curriculum, including Walk Tall and Stay Safe Programme and RSE is used throughout the school to support the anti-bullying policy.
-One teacher is trained in the Friends for Life Programme aimed at reducing anxiety in children. - Whole staff professional development on bullying to ensure that all staff develops an awareness of what bullying is, how it impacts on pupils' lives and the need to respond to it-prevention and intervention. - Positive self-esteem is fostered among the pupils by celebrating individual differences and achievements, by acknowledging and rewarding good behaviour and by providing opportunities for success. - Internet safety is encouraged throughout the school supported by the school AUP Policy and the Web Wise Programme published by the NCTE.
-Pupils are helped to develop empathy by discussing feelings and by trying to put themselves in the place of others, for example during Circle Time activities and drama.
+- A school-wide approach to the fostering of respect for all members of the school community. - Through a programme of positive action the school promotes an atmosphere of friendship, respect and tolerance and the promotion of the value of diversity and stereotyping, and highlight the unacceptability of bullying behaviour. - Whole staff professional development on bullying to ensure that all staff develops an awareness of what bullying is, how it impacts on pupils' lives and the need to respond to it-prevention and intervention.
+Staff completed the PDST Anti-Bullying/Cyber-bullying module during Croke Park hours.